-As exascale computing becomes more prevalent around the world, there is an increasing demand for supercomputing capacities to expand and increase to maintain global leadership in science and technology sectors.
-With the addition of artificial intelligence (AI), machine learning (ML), and modeling and simulation, exascale computers are now exponentially more powerful than they ever have been.
+As exascale computing becomes more prevalent around the world, there is an increasing demand to expand and increase supercomputing capacities in order to maintain global leadership in science and technology sectors.
+With the addition of artificial intelligence (AI), machine learning (ML), and modelling and simulation, exascale computers are now exponentially more powerful than ever before.

-Exascale computing is driving rapid advancement in the technology and science architectures of our societies.
-The sheer power of these machines demands responsible use—societies all over the world are experiencing dynamic shifts in their moral structures and expectations of sustainability.
+Exascale computing is driving rapid advancements in the technology and science architectures of our societies.
+The sheer power of these machines demands responsible use – societies all over the world are experiencing dynamic shifts in their moral structures and expectations of sustainability.
 With exascale computing, we are beginning to discover solutions to problems that were previously believed to be impossible.

 How does exascale computing work?

-Exascale computing systems analyze and solve for 1,000,000,000,000,000,000 floating point operations per second (FLOPS), simulating methods and interactions of the fundamental forces within the universe.
+Exascale computing systems analyse and solve for 1,000,000,000,000,000,000 floating-point operations per second (FLOPS), simulating methods and interactions of the fundamental forces within the universe.

-These supercomputers are created from the ground up to handle the massive demands of today’s simulation, converged modeling, AI, and analytics workloads.
-Exascale supercomputers deliver reliable performance by supporting a mix of CPUs and GPUs, even from different generations, multisocket nodes, and other processing devices in a singular integrated infrastructure.
+These supercomputers are created from the ground up to handle the massive demands of today’s simulation, converged modelling, AI and analytics workloads.
+Exascale supercomputers deliver reliable performance by supporting a mix of CPUs and GPUs, even from different generations, multi-socket nodes and other processing devices, in a singular integrated infrastructure.

-As workloads evolve rapidly, computing architecture is critical to supporting your organization’s needs.
-Supercomputers are buildable, with multiple silicon processing choices, and with a single management and app development infrastructure.
+As workloads evolve rapidly, computing architecture is critical to supporting your organisation’s needs.
+Supercomputers are buildable, with multiple silicon processing choices and a single management and app development infrastructure.

-Exascale computing is a type of ultra-powerful supercomputing, with systems performing billions of computations per second utilizing an infrastructure of CPUs and GPUs to process and analyze data.
-This type of compute is operated by digital systems, in conjunction with the most powerful hardware in the world.
+Exascale computing is a type of ultra-powerful supercomputing, with systems performing billions of computations per second utilising an infrastructure of CPUs and GPUs to process and analyse data.
+This type of compute is operated by digital systems in conjunction with the most powerful hardware in the world.

-Quantum computing does not fall under conventional compute methods, as quantum systems utilize binary codes to be active in the same moment.
-This process is built on allowing super-positioning and entanglement of coding to occur simultaneously, effectively analyzing and solving for problems, enabled by laws of quantum theory in physics.
+Quantum computing does not fall under conventional compute methods, as quantum systems utilise binary codes to be active in the same moment.
+This process is built on allowing super-positioning and entanglement of coding to occur simultaneously, effectively analysing and solving for problems, enabled by laws of quantum theory in physics.